Dealer

 • Ceramic tableware in a colourful design becomes an eye-catcher.

-• Floors made of natural stone, real wood floorboards or parquet complement the furnishings.
+• Floors made of natural stone, real wood planks or parquet complement the furnishings.

-• A kitchen rug made of sisal or jute protects the floor and gives the room cosiness and warmth.
+• A kitchen rug made of sisal or jute protects the floor and adds cosiness and warmth to the room.

 • Textiles are made of linen and cotton.
 Fluffy surfaces are also in demand, for example in the form of seat cushions and bench cushions made of faux fur.

-More is more: This is the motto for a colourful boho kitchen.
+More is more: according to this motto, you can go colourful in a boho kitchen.
 The look combines elements from different eras and styles to create a harmonious whole.
-This works just as well with a classic line as with individual elements.
+This works just as well with a classic line as it does with individual elements.
 Use decorations and furniture like these to create a boho kitchen:

-• Choose kitchen units and kitchen islands made of solid wood.
+• Choose kitchen units and kitchen islands made from solid wood.

-• Complete the line with an antique sideboard or a buffet cabinet.
+• Complement the line with an antique sideboard or a buffet cabinet.

-• Alternatively, you can opt for a modular kitchen made of real wood.
+• Alternatively, opt for a modular kitchen made of real wood.

 • Curtains, tea towels and tablecloths are made of linen or coarsely woven cotton.

-• Fittings, handles and hook rails made of brass or copper add skilful accents.
+• Fittings, handles and hook strips made of brass or copper set skilful accents.

-• A sisal carpet creates a cosy atmosphere.
+• A sisal rug creates a cosy atmosphere.

-• Macramé decorations made from cotton yarn provide a certain vintage flair.
+• Macramé decorations made from cotton yarn add a certain vintage flair.

 For example, colourful, Mediterranean-style tiles for the kitchen splashback, floor and wall design.
 Open shelves provide a view of colourful glasses and crockery with a vintage look, while the lighting via hanging lamps with rattan or bamboo shades creates a warm, cosy light.
 Hanging plants also play their part in the typical boho style.